infomongo/infomongo.github.io/_posts/2021-02-15-impeachment-fatal-flaw.md

 * Trump’s first impeachment was based on the charge that he solicited foreign interference in the 2020 election.
 He tried to strong-arm Ukrainian president Volodymyr Zelensky to dig up dirt on Hunter Biden and Joe Biden, who was the presumptive Democratic nominee.
 His friend, Rudy, also made some calls.

 * Trump’s second impeachment arose out of the attack on the Capitol.
-A crowd of Trump Supporters assembled at the Save America rally and then headed to the Capitol, where the killed a cop, injured 140 others, broke-in and chanted "Hang Mike Pence" and "Where's Nancy."
+A crowd of Trump Supporters assembled at the Save America rally and then headed to the Capitol, where they killed a cop, injured 140 others, broke-in and chanted "Hang Mike Pence" and "Where's Nancy."

 ### Election-rigging and coup-throwing will get you impeached.